 Delhi → Panipat → Kurukshetra → Ambala → Banur → Palampur → Mandi → Kullu → Manali

-This route runs on NH 44 and and 205 and takes around 15 to 16 hours.
-It runs through the same stops mentioned in Route 1 until Chandigarh, bypassing the city via Banur and then changes.
+This route runs on NH 44 and 205 and takes around 15 to 16 hours.
+It runs through the same steps mentioned in Route 1 until Chandigarh, bypassing the city via Banur and then changes.

 Popular Stopovers on the Delhi to Manali Road Trip

 - Bhakhra Nangal Dam: Check out this massive dam famous for its incredible engineering and stunning sights.
-Special permit is needed to visit.
+A special permit is needed to visit.

 - Kangra Fort: On the outskirts of Kangra, check out the ruins of this magnificent ancient fort.